 Two of Wright’s draftsmen who heard the call could not believe it, since no one had drawn a single line.
 Draftsmen Edgar Tafel explains what happened next in his book about Wright:

 Wright hung up the phone, walked to the drafting room and started to draw, talking in a calm voice.
 ‘They will have tea on the balcony…they’ll cross the bridge to walk into the woods,’ Wright said.
 Pencils were used up as fast as we could sharpen them.
 He erased, overdrew, modified, flipping sheets back and forth.
-Then he titled it across the bottom: Fallingwater.
+Then he titled it across the bottom: Fallingwater."Two hours later, when Kaufmann arrived, Wright greeted him and showed him the front elevation.
+‘We’ve been waiting for you,’ Wright said."They went to lunch, and we drew up the other two elevations.
+When they came back, Wright showed Kaufmann the added elevations."

 This is why intellectual capital, expertise, wisdom, judgment, ability to synthesize information, along with all the other characteristics of knowledge work, cannot be denominated in hours, efforts and costs to produce.